How to Tile a Bathroom Wall

 What Is Rectified Tile?

-A tile that has been rectified means that it has been carefully sculpted to ensure all the sides of the tile are perfectly even and uniform.
+A tile that has been rectified means that it has been mechanically finished after firing to ensure all sides are perfectly straight and even.
+This helps ensure all the sides of the tile are perfectly even and uniform for a high-end finish.

 Can You Tile Over Tile?